-The period of availability represents the length of time that ESSER funds are available for obligation by SEAs and LEAs and other education-related entities.
-ESSER funds are "obligated" when the SEA or LEA commits those funds to specific purposes.
+The period of availability represents the length of time that ESSER funds are available for obligation by ALSDE and LEAs and other education-related entities.
+ESSER funds are "obligated" when ALSDE or LEAs commit those funds to specific purposes.
 For example, under the ARP Act, ESSER funds are available for obligation by LEAs through September 30, 2024, which includes the Tydings period.
 ESSER funds may be used for pre-award costs dating back to March 13, 2020, when the national emergency was declared.

-SEA Deadline for Awarding Funds For the CARES Act and CRRSA Act, SEAs must award ESSER formula subgrants to LEAs within one year of receiving the state allocation.
-For the CARES Act, that would be April through June 2021, depending on an SEA's award date.
+SEA Deadline for Awarding Funds

+For the CARES Act and CRRSA Act, ALSDE must award ESSER formula subgrants to LEAs within one year of receiving the state allocation.
+For the CARES Act, that would be April through June 2021, depending on ALSDE's award date.
 For CRRSA, that would be January 2022.
-For ARP, the SEA must do so in an expedited and timely manner and, to the extent practicable, not later than 60 days after the SEA receives those funds, or by May 24, 2021 for its first of two allocations under the ARP ESSER Fund.
-SEAs were to have provided an explanation to the U.S. Department of Education by April 23, 2021 if they are unable to do so, including when it will make the allocations.
-Under all three laws, an SEA must also make awards with its SEA Reserve within one year of receiving the state allocation.
-Awarding vs Obligating Funds It's important to understand the difference between "awarding" funds and "obligating" funds.
-An SEA awards funds when it makes a subgrant to an LEA, or, in the case of the SEA Reserve, when it enters into a subgrant or contract with a subrecipient.
-If an SEA awards a contract from the SEA reserve, that is an obligation.
-In contrast, subgranting funds to an LEA or other subrecipient is not an obligation;
+For ARP, ALSDE must do so in an expedited and timely manner and, to the extent practicable, not later than 60 days after it receives those funds, or by May 24, 2021 for its first of two allocations under the ARP ESSER Fund.
+ALSDE was to have provided an explanation to the U.S. Department of Education by April 23, 2021 if it is unable to do so, including when it will make the allocations.
+Under all three laws, ALSDE must also make awards with its SEA Reserve within one year of receiving the state allocation.

+Awarding vs Obligating Funds

+It's important to understand the difference between "awarding" funds and "obligating" funds.
+ALSDE awards funds when it makes a subgrant to an LEA, or, in the case of the SEA Reserve, when it enters into a subgrant or contract with a subrecipient.
+If ALSDE awards a contract from the SEA reserve, that is an obligation.
+In contrast, subgranting funds to an LEA or other subrecipient is not an obligation; rather, these funds are not obligated until the LEA or other subrecipient commits the funds to specific purposes.

-In general, under the Tydings provision (General Education Provisions Act §421(b)(1)), any funds not obligated and expended during the period for which they were awarded become carryover funds and may be obligated and expended during the succeeding fiscal year.
-Consistent with 34 C.F.R. § 76.707.
+^{} In general, under the Tydings provision (General Education Provisions Act §421(b)(1)), any funds not obligated and expended during the period for which they were awarded become carryover funds and may be obligated and expended during the succeeding fiscal year.

+^{} Consistent with 34 C.F.R. § 76.707.